FrankRay78/Snake/README.md

 4. GitHub post commit hook to execute unit tests
 5. Persist high scores in a database

+### Technical & Design Commentary
+1. Types have been split out into separate ts files and loaded when needed through the requirejs framework (installed with NPM).
+These separate type files will / should allow good unit tests to be written against the TypeScript classes to validate the game logic (once a unit test framework is selected)

 ### Resources
 The following resources came in handy when implementing the game:
 ##### Getting Started